Candinya/rss3go-hub/ReadMe.md

 ## Auth

-RSS3-Hub is using `secp256k1` as auth function.
+RSS3-Hub is using `eth-crypto` as auth function now.

-In addition, in RSS3Go I *may* deploy `cv25519` as another auth curve function.
-Check [SafeCurves](https://safecurves.cr.yp.to/) for more information.
+But, there seems to be no such crypto library for go.
+So I might have to implement one.

 For RSS3-Hub compatible auth methods, please check [RSS3-Hub#authorization](https://github.com/NaturalSelectionLabs/RSS3-Hub#authorization) for detailed information.